Mehrdadghassabi/Gaokerena-V/README.md

 ## ⚠️ Risks and Limitations
 While Gaokerena aims to provide accurate information, it is not a substitute for professional medical advice.
 The model may have limitations in:

--Handling medical emergencies.
+- Handling medical emergencies.
--Addressing highly specialized or rare medical conditions.
+- Addressing highly specialized or rare medical conditions.
--Offering region-specific guidance, as the training data does not include localized Persian medical practices.
+- Offering region-specific guidance, as the training data does not include localized Persian medical practices.

 ## 🤝 Collaborators
 1. Mehrdad Ghassabi